 Field-hunting tip

-Look in hydrothermal veins in mafic and ultramafic rocks country — that is the host setting where aliettite typically forms.
+Look in hydrothermal veins in mafic and ultramafic rocks country, the host setting where aliettite typically forms.
 If you start seeing calcite, dolomite, quartz in float, you are in the right ground.
 Field specimens usually show a platy aggregates, scaly masses habit, so train your eye for that shape before scanning the outcrop.